3-OGC: Catalog of gravitational waves from compact-binary mergers: Observational Results

 GW190521\_030229 (GW190521) is the most massive confident detection in our catalog.
 Initial parameter estimates produced by the LIGO and Virgo Collaborations indicated that its component masses were $85^{+21}_{-14}\msun$ and $66^{+17}_{-18}\msun$~\citep{Abbott:2020tfl,Abbott:2020mjq}.
 This would put at least one of the objects in the ``upper mass gap'' caused by pair-instability supernovae (PISN)~\citep{Woosley:2016hmi,Marchant:2018kun,Stevenson:2019rcw,vanSon:2020zbk}, suggesting that the event may have been created by a hierarchical merger~\citep{Kimball:2020qyd,Liu:2020gif,Fragione:2020han}.
 This interpretation was challenged in~\citep{Nitz:2020mga} which found multiple modes in the mass posterior.
 The additional modes were at larger mass ratio (extending to $q\sim6$ or $q\sim10$, depending on the waveform model used), such that component masses straddled the PISN mass gap.
 However, the highest mass ratio mode (at $q\sim10$) was found by an earlier version of the IMRPhenomXPHM model.
 An updated version of the IMRPhenomXPHM model (as used in this work) better accounts for the possibility that the total angular momentum could flip direction, inducing transitional precession.
 With the corrected version of IMRPhenomXPHM, we no longer find significant support for the mass ratio $q\sim10$, however support for the mode at $q\sim6$ remains.
 This is consistent with the findings of ~\citep{Estelles:2021jnz}.

 An analysis using ringdown quasi-normal modes performed in~\cite{Capano:2021etf} has shown the more equal-mass scenario, however, may be unlikely.
 The analysis found strong observational evidence for the presence of the $(lmn) = (330)$ sub-dominant harmonic.
-This was used to perform a no-hair theorem test, the first instance of black hole spectroscopy using fundamental modes.
-That a non-zero amplitude was detected for the $(330)$ quasi-normal mode ruled out the possibility that GW190521 was an equal mass binary.
+That a non-zero amplitude was detected for the $(330)$ quasi-normal mode indicates that GW190521 may not be an equal mass binary.

 An electromagnetic counterpart was detected by the Zwicky Transient Factory that may be from the same source as GW190521~\citep{Graham:2020gwr}.
 If so, this would suggest that GW190521 occurred in the accretion disk of an active galactic nuclei. ~\cite{Nitz:2020mga} found only marginal support for the event to be in coincidence with the electromagnetic signal, with a log Bayes factor of -4 -- 2.3.
 Using the updated version of IMRPhenomXPHM gives a log Bayes factor of -3.8 -- 2.5.